Shreya-Rose-Jimson/Si-SiGe-Heterojunction-Line-TFET-Simulation-using-Sentaurus-TCAD/README.md

 This project presents the modeling and simulation of a Si/SiGe heterojunction Line Tunnel Field-Effect Transistor (L-TFET) using Synopsys Sentaurus TCAD.

-The device geometry and doping profile were implemented using parameters reported in published literature.
-The objective was to develop a functional TCAD model of a heterojunction Line TFET and study its electrical characteristics and tunneling behavior through numerical simulation.
+The device geometry and doping profile were implemented using parameters reported in published literature.The objective of this project was to develop a functional TCAD model of a Si/SiGe heterojunction Line TFET and investigate its operation through transfer-characteristic simulations, energy-band analysis, and tunneling-related carrier transport.

 ## Device Description